Memory leak

 Start the app

-- You may use either startorstart-prodcommand to profile your app, but keep in mind thatstartruns app in dev-environment that leads to higher memory consumption and additional code that may distract you from analyzing core logic of the app.
-Howeverstartis preferred when you need to make code changes and you do not need to get the exact values of memory usage as for the prod-environment.
+startorstart-prodcommand to profile your app, but keep in mind thatstartruns app in dev-environment that leads to higher memory consumption and additional code that may distract you from analyzing core logic of the app.
+Howeverstartis preferred when you need to make code changes and you do not need to get the exact values of memory usage as for the prod-environment. - Using

 Use the DevTools